nearsyh/near-rss/README.md

 ## Local test

 ```
+# Initialize your Sqlite database.
+sqlx database create
+sqlx migrate run

-EMAIL="email" PASSWORD="password" ENDPOINT="http://localhost:8000" cargo run
+APP_APPLICATION__EMAIL=your-email@email.com APP_APPLICATION__PASSWORD=1234 cargo run
 ```

-It will start both the server and the web-ui at localhost:8000.
+It will start both the server and the web-ui at localhost:7555.
 You can use `email` and `password` to login.

 ## Deploy

-First, you need to update the `endpoint` value defined in `public/javascripts/connector.js` to your own hostname.

-Then run the following commands to start your own instance.
+Run the following commands to start your own instance.
+You can also update the `configuration/production.yaml` to change the config.

 ```
+# Build
 cargo build --release

-EMAIL="your-email" PASSWORD="your-password" DB="databasefile" ENDPOINT="your-server-address" ./target/release/near-rss
+# Initialize your Sqlite database.
+sqlx database create
+sqlx migrate run

+APP_ENVIRONMENT=production APP_APPLICATION__EMAIL=your-email@email.com APP_APPLICATION__PASSWORD=1234 ./target/release/near-rss
 ```

 ## Import your subscriptions